micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-38-rashi_en.md

 ### passuk 1
-<b>At that time.</b> Why is this narrative [of Yehudah] placed here, thereby interrupting the narrative of Yoseif?
+<b>At that time.</b> Why is this narrative [of Yehudah] placed here, thereby interrupting the narrative of Yossef?
 This is to teach that his brothers demoted him from his important position.
 When they saw the anguish of their father they said, “You advised us to sell him.
 Had you advised us to return him we would have listened to you.”
 <b>He turned away.</b> From his brothers.
 <b>Until [he came to] a man, an Adullamite.</b> He had become his business-partner.